killermann/ipm/content/books/dogmatic-activism.md

 buy: https://bit.ly/sjmdbook
 featured_image: /img/featured/sjmd-book-sam-killermann-coming-soon.jpg
 categories:
-  - Gender
-  - Sexuality
+  - Social Justice
 tags:
+  - Activism
-  - Terminology
+  - Education
   - Identity
+  - Public Thinking
-  - LGBTQ
+  - Social Justice Dogma
-  - Guide to Gender
 ---

 I don't know what it'll be called.
 I don't know how long it will be, or exactly when it will be published (soon!).
 But I do know one thing: it's a gigantic leap.